On the parton picture of Froissart asymptotic behavior: 3. Parton structure of disk in 4D QCD

-The mechanism by which the distribution of the parton density $f(Y,u,b)$ in \Fd ,~ is generated by the evolution Eq. (\ref{nleq}), is schematically illustrated by Fig.1 , where the whole triangle corresponds to the region of \Fd filled by soft partons (small $u \sim 1$) with various rapidity $0 < y < Y$.
+The mechanism by which the distribution of the parton density $f(Y,u,\bp)$ in \Fd is generated by the evolution Eq. (\ref{nleq}) is schematically illustrated by Fig.1 where the whole triangle corresponds to the region of \Fd filled by soft partons (small $u \sim 1$) with various rapidity $0 < y < Y$.
+The positions of more hard sub-disks edges can be marked by the saturation boundary - the line $u = u_s(y,\bp)$ which divides regions of \Fd so that partons with $u < u_s(y,b)$ are in the saturated state.
+Parametrically this boundary can be found from Eq.(\ref{nleq}) by the condition $\Phi[f_s(y,u,\bp)] = 0$, which gives $f_s(y,u,\bp) \sim 1$ for the value of the saturated density.

+~To estimate the growth of $f(y,u,\bp)$ with $Y-y$ one can take into account that the parton diffusion in the transverse coordinate $\bp$ is small for large $u$.
+At the given $(u,\bp)$ the parton density, before it reaches the saturation level, grows with $y_b$ as

+The value of $y_b $ can be seen at Fig.1 - as the ``length'' of path in rapidity, which starts from the soft edge of\Fd, and on which the density of partons with high virtuality $u$ reaches the saturation level.
+On this path $f$ reaches $f_s \sim 1$ at $y_b \sim u^2$.~ From here one finds the simple expression for the u-partons saturation edge \bel{satline} u_s(y,\bp) ~\sim~ \sqrt{y_b} ~\simeq ~\sqrt{Y -y - \bp/r_0} \ee This evolution of parton density $f$ with $y$ can also be considered as a propagation in ``$u$-direction'' (at fixed $\bp$) of the front of saturation wave described by Eq.(\ref{nleq}) gives ~\footnote{This process is similar to growth of \Fd radius $R(Y) \sim v Y$ and is described by the same type nonlinear equation.
+The difference is that in the case of $R(Y)$ the velocity of disk edge grows~ $v \sim \alpha_s (1)$ does not depend on $\bp$ and therefore the velocity is almost constant.
+But for the growth in the $u$ direction the velocity of edge growth $\sim \alpha_s(u) \sim 1/u$ depends on $u$~. }